 (i) administer all state and federal funds allocated to the department for delinquent youth, as defined in 41-5-103;

-(j) collect and disseminate information relating to youth who are committed to the department for placement in a state youth correctional facility;
+(j) collect and disseminate information relating to youth who are committed to the department for placement in a correctional facility as defined in 41-5-103;

 (k) maintain adequate data on placements that it funds in order to keep the legislature properly informed of the specific information, by category, related to delinquent youth in out-of-home care facilities;

-(l) provide funding for youth who are committed to the department for placement in a state youth correctional facility;
+(l) provide funding for youth who are committed to the department for placement in a correctional facility as defined in 41-5-103;

 (n) use to maximum efficiency the resources of state government in a coordinated effort to: